marcelocorreia/nomad-config/README.md

 Installs and Configures [Hashicorp's Nomad](https://nomadproject.io) Cluster.

+Nomad should be installed in the path, certain features of Nomad are only available if running as root.
+You are welcome to use the role [marcelocorreia.hashicorp-pack](https://github.com/marcelocorreia/hashicorp-pack), but is not a mandatory dependency.
+You should provision ans plan permissions as you need.

 It uses ansible inventory to configure the whole cluster.
-Can also be used combined with the role [consul-dnsmasq](https://github.com/marcelocorreia/consul-dnsmasq).
+Can also be used combined with the role [marcelocorreia.consul-dnsmasq](https://github.com/marcelocorreia/consul-dnsmasq).

 ## Example for Nomad alone inventory